adegtyarev/streebog/README.md

 Compile-time options
 --------------------
 By default, a compiler defined in `CC` environment variable is used, falling back to `cc`.
-You can quickly recompile source with another compiler by setting `CC` variable:
+Compile the source with specified compiler:

     # make CC=clang